cyl0424/Information_Security_Project/README.md

 ### Project Scope
 Our project focuses on implementing the max pooling function using homomorphic encryption, demonstrating the ability to process encrypted data effectively.
 This method can be extended to IoT applications, such as smart CCTV systems, but the current scope is limited to the function's implementation and testing.

-## Project Plan

-### Step 1: Encrypt Raw Data
-Sensitive raw data, such as people's faces and motions, will be encrypted to protect sensitive information.

-### Step 2: Training AI Models
-An AI model will be trained using homomorphic encryption operations.
-Specifically, a CNN model will use max pooling with homomorphic operations to detect anomalous behavior while the data remains encrypted.

-### Step 3: Max Pooling
-Max pooling reduces feature map dimensionality by selecting the maximum value in each patch, retaining key features, and discarding less significant details.
-It enhances translation invariance and reduces computational complexity in video analysis, thereby improving the robustness of anomaly detection.

 ## Implementation Steps

 ### Step 1: Data Conversion